Table of Contents

 The Takeaway

-Dollar cost averaging is a fairly straightforward strategy that could help mitigate the impact of volatility on your portfolio, and may also help you avoid giving into emotional impulses when it comes to buying or selling.
-Thus, dollar cost averaging might help you stay in the market, even when it’s fluctuating, with the potential result that you could buy more when prices are low and less when prices are high.
+Dollar-cost averaging is a straightforward strategy that may help reduce the impact of market volatility on your portfolio over time and keep emotional impulses from driving your buying or selling decisions.
+As a result, dollar cost averaging might help you stay in the market, even when it’s fluctuating, with the potential result that you could buy more when prices are low and less when prices are high.
 Overall, you may end up paying less on average.

 But dollar cost averaging isn’t an excuse for literally “setting and forgetting” your portfolio.
 It’s still important to check on your investments in case there are any new opportunities or bona fide laggards.
-And once a year (or at whatever interval makes sense for you), you may want to rebalance your portfolio to help stay on track to meet your financial goals.
+And once every 6 to 12 months, you may want to rebalance your portfolio to help stay on track to meet your financial goals.

 FAQ